Archive for the ‘active learning’ Category.

 1. What are some simple and concrete things you can do with the command line that even high school students could understand is awesome

-2. I could use a few more items for my list of 30 command line things.
+2. I could use a few more items for .
 I compromised with the girls: I asked everybody not to research stuff before the seminar so that all the teams could start on the same footing.
 But I said that I would make an auxiliary list of challenges for people who just couldn’t wait to play with in the meantime.

 The Stack, C I/O, Buffer Overflow attacks, Varargs, and Malloc: An Exploding Kitten Approach